-California's agricultural sector contributed approximately eight percent of statewide GHG emissions in 2018, mainly from CH_4 and N_2O sources.
-Sources include enteric fermentation and manure management from livestock, crop production (fertilizer use, soil preparation and disturbance, and crop residue burning), and fuel combustion associated with agricultural activities (water pumping, cooling or heating buildings, and processing commodities).
+California's agricultural sector contributed 7.6 percent of statewide GHG emissions in 2019, mainly from $CH_4$ and $N_2O$ sources.
+Major emissions sources in the agricultural sector include enteric fermentation and manure management from livestock, crop production (fertilizer use, soil preparation and disturbance, and crop residue burning), and fuel combustion associated with agricultural activities (water pumping, cooling or heating buildings, processing commodities, and tractors).

-Approximately 70 percent of agricultural sector greenhouse gases are emitted from livestock.
-Livestock emissions in 2018 are 19 percent higher than 2000 levels.
+Approximately 71 percent of agricultural sector greenhouse gases are emitted from livestock.
+Livestock emissions in 2019 are 18 percent higher than 2000 levels.
 Livestock emissions are almost entirely CH4 generated from enteric fermentation and manure management, and most of the livestock emissions are from dairy operations.
 GHG emissions from dairy manure management and enteric fermentation followed an increasing trend between 2000 and 2007, and year-to-year changes since 2007 have been relatively small.

-Crop production accounted for 20 percent of agriculture emissions in 2018.
-Emissions from the growing and harvesting of crops have generally followed a declining trend since 2000.
-The long-term trend of emissions reduction from 2000 to 2018 corresponds to a reduction in crop acreage (which leads to an associated decrease in synthetic fertilizer use) [16] and large-scale changes in irrigation management practices.
-Specifically, California agriculture has been shifting from flood irrigation towards sprinkler and drip irrigation.
-The increase from 2017 to 2018 is due to climatic factors that affect the amount of N2O produced from synthetic fertilizer (e.g. precipitation and min/max temperature).
+Crop production accounted for 21 percent of agriculture emissions in 2019.
+Emissions from the growing and harvesting of crops have generally declined since 2000.
+The long-term trend of emissions reduction from 2000 to 2019 corresponds to a reduction in crop acreage (which leads to an associated decrease in synthetic fertilizer use) [16] and a shift away from flood irrigation, towards sprinkler and drip irrigation.
+The decrease from 2018 to 2019 is due to fluctuations in precipitation and temperature that affect the amount of $N_2O$ produced from synthetic fertilizer.
 Figure 16 presents emissions from the livestock and crop production sectors.